-- Land not being actively farmed or ranched - Land with slopes greater than 20%, which are not feasible to apply compost to for both technical application and runoff reasons. - Areas within 30 feet of streams and ponds, to mitigate water quality impacts - Serpentine areas, which is not conducive to compost application benefits.
+- Land not being actively farmed or ranched; - Land with slopes greater than 20%, which are difficult to apply compost to for technical reasons; - Areas within 30 feet of streams and ponds, to avoid potential water quality impacts; - Serpentine areas, which may support native plant communities unlikely to benefit from compost applications.

-Figure 10 shows the outcome of this work.
-Overall, 60,217 acres of rangeland were identified as feasible for the application of compost as a carbon farming approach, as well as 407 acres of cropland and 195 acres of vineyards.
-When multiplied by a per acre annual GHG emission reduction factor, potential annual sequestration can be calculated for the unincorporated county (outlined in Actions section, below).
+Figure 11 shows the outcome of this analysis.
+Overall, 60,217 acres of Marin's grazed rangelands were identified as feasible for the application of compost, as well as 407 acres of cropland and 195 acres of vineyards.
+When multiplied by a per acre annual GHG sequestration factor based on research carried out in Marin, potential annual sequestration can be calculated for the unincorporated county (outlined in Actions section, below).
+The intention of this mapping exercise is to demonstrate total physical potential for carbon sequestration within the County.
+While the analysis, includes ranch land currently grazed by livestock within the Point Reyes National Seashore, and language within the 2020 Seashore Ranch Management Plan limits the implementation of certain carbon farming practices, including compost applications, it is important to emphasize that the recommendations in this chapter are not prescriptive and require comprehensive, site specific planning, design and review prior to implementation.